12 Causal Modeling

 Figure 12.2: Random Assignment

 Many are familiar with the basic idea of an experiment, where we have a treatment group and a control group, and we want to measure the difference between the two groups.
 The ‘treatment’ could regard a new drug, a marketing campaign, or a new app’s feature.
-If we randomly assign our observational units to the two groups, say, one that gets the new app feature and the other doesn’t, we can be more confident that the two groups are essentially the same aside from the treatment, and that any difference in the outcome, for example, customer satisfaction with the app, is due to the treatment.
+If we randomly assign our observational units to the two groups, say, one that gets the new app feature and the other doesn’t, we can be more confident that the two groups are essentially the same aside from the treatment.
+Furthermore, any difference we see in the outcome, for example, customer satisfaction with the app, is probably due to the treatment.

 Many of those who have taken a statistics course have been exposed to the simple t-test to determine whether two groups are different.
+For many this is their first introduction to statistical modeling.
 The t-test tells us whether the difference in means between the two groups is statistically significant.
 However, it definitely does not tell us whether the treatment itself caused the difference, whether the effect is large, nor whether the effect is real, or even if the treatment is a good idea to do in the first place.
 It just tells us whether the two groups are statistically different.

-Turns out, a t-test is just a linear regression model.
+It turns out that a t-test is just a linear regression model.
 It’s a special case of linear regression where there is only one independent variable, and it is a categorical variable with two levels.
 The coefficient from the linear regression would tell you the mean difference of the outcome between the two groups.
-Under the same conditions, the t-statistic from the linear regression and the t-test would have identical statistical results.
+Under the same conditions, the t-statistic from the linear regression and the t-test from a separate function would have identical statistical results.

 Analysis of variance, or ANOVA, allows the t-test to be extended to more than two groups, and multiple features, and is also commonly employed to analyze the results of experimental design settings.
 But ANOVA is still just a linear regression.
-Even when we get into more complicated design settings such as repeated measures and mixed design, it’s still just a linear regression, we’d just be using mixed models (Section 8.3).
+Even when we get into more complicated design settings such as repeated measures and mixed design, it’s still just a linear model, we’d just be using mixed models (Section 8.3).
+In general, we’re going to use similar tools to analyze the results of our experiments as we would for other modeling settings.

-If linear regression didn’t suggest any notion of causality to you before, it certainly shouldn’t now either.
+If linear regression didn’t suggest any notion of causality to you before, it shouldn’t now either.
 The model is identical whether there was an experimental design with random assignment or not.
 The only difference is that the data was collected in a different way, and the theoretical assumptions and motivations are different.
-Even the statistical assumptions are the same whether you use random assignment or there are one or more groups, or whether the treatment is continuous or categorical.
+Even the statistical assumptions are the same whether you use random assignment, or there are more than two groups, or whether the treatment is continuous or categorical.

-Experimental design1 can give us more confidence in the causal explanation of model results, whatever model is used, and this is why we like to use it when we can.
+Experimental design3 can give us more confidence in the causal explanation of model results, whatever model is used, and this is why we like to use it when we can.
 It helps us control for the unobserved factors that might otherwise be influencing the results.
-If we can be fairly certain the observations are essentially the same except for the treatment, then we can be more confident that the treatment is the cause of the difference, and we can be more confident in the causal interpretation of the results.
-But it doesn’t change the model itself, and the results of a model don’t prove a causal relationship by themselves.
+If we can be fairly certain the observations are essentially the same except for the treatment, then we can be more confident that the treatment is the cause of an differences we see, and be more confident in a causal interpretation of the results.
+But it doesn’t change the model itself, and the results of a model don’t prove a causal relationship on their own.
 Your experimental study will also be limited by the quality of the data, and the population it generalizes to.
-Even with strong design and modeling, if care isn’t taken in the modeling process to even assess the generalization of the results (Section 9.4), you may find they don’t hold up2.
+Even with strong design and modeling, if care isn’t taken in the modeling process to even assess the generalization of the results (Section 9.4), you may find they don’t hold up4.

 A/B testing is just marketing-speak for a project focused on comparing two groups.
 It implies randomized assignment, but you’d have to understand the context to know if that is actually the case.